 The next time you are on the Northwest Lancaster County River Trail (2007) in Marietta, imagine the path of the Pennsylvania Canal (1824-1900) running parallel to the Susquehanna River.
 Take a moment to consider Nebuchadnezzar, the great ruler of Babylon in 500 B. C., remaking a canal which is believed to have first been dug more than a thousand years earlier.
 The Nebuchadnezzar Royal Canal connected the Tigris and Euphrates Rivers.
 Imagine China's Grand Canal, a UNESCO World Heritage Site, 1,000 miles long connecting Hangchou and Tientsin, built in 500 B. C. Reflecting on how there are more than 26,000 miles of canal in all parts of the world, suddenly Marietta feels much older and more connected to the world than it seems today.
-83
+In the seems today.

 When you walk around Marietta and you come across the Duffy-Rottmund House (1863) on Market Street, formerly Irishtown, think about Colonel James Duffy (1818-1888) as a boy, growing up along the Susquehanna River, working on the log rafts as a draftsman until earning the rank of pilot and making a successful career in river transportation.
 In 1846 he traveled through Europe making a study of canals and returning to Marietta he fulfilled his goal of making the Pennsylvania Canal through Marietta a major corridor for transporting coal.
 By 1848 Colonel Duffy established a line of boats for transporting coal from Pottsville to New York, in the interests of the Schuylkill Navigation Company.
-By
+112

-When you think about Marietta and the Pennsylvania Canal remember it was based on a model established in 1639 when Mother Brook, the first canal was built connecting the Charles and Neponset Rivers in Dedham, Massachusetts.
-From the beginning, Americans accepted waterways as the best method of traveling, or for moving goods from one place to another.
-Construction on the Pennsylvania Canal started in 1824, it was a system of canals, dams, locks, tow paths, aqueducts, viaducts, tunnels, and bridges facilitating shipment of heavy bulk goods between Philadelphia (1682) and Pittsburgh (1758).
-The Pennsylvania Canal System developed in response to the growing markets in the Northwest Territory reached by the Ohio River through connecting the Susquehanna, Juniata, Conemaugh, Kiskiminetas, and Alleghany Rivers.
-When finished in 1834 the trip from Philadelphia to Pittsburgh, via the Main Line of Public Works (1826), could be made in three to five days.
-By 1830, more than 4,000 miles of canals in New York, Pennsylvania, Maryland, Virginia, Ohio, and Indiana were started or planned between 1825 and 1845.
+When you think about Marietta and the Pennsylvania Canal remember it was based on a model established in 1639 when Mother Brook, the first canal was built connecting the Charles and Neponset Rivers in Dedham, Massachusetts.113 From the beginning, Americans accepted waterways as the best method of traveling, or for moving goods from one place to another.114 Construction on the Pennsylvania Canal started in 1824, it was a system of canals, dams, locks, tow paths, aqueducts, viaducts, tunnels, and bridges facilitating shipment of heavy bulk goods between Philadelphia (1682) and Pittsburgh (1758).
+The Pennsylvania Canal System developed in response to the growing markets in the Northwest Territory reached by the Ohio River through connecting the Susquehanna, Juniata, Conemaugh, Kiskiminetas, and Alleghany Rivers.115 When finished in 1834 the trip from Philadelphia to Pittsburgh, via the Main Line of Public Works (1826), could be made in three to five days.
+By 1830, more than 4,000 miles of canals in New York, Pennsylvania, Maryland, Virginia, Ohio, and Indiana were started or planned between 1825 and 1845.116

 The wonder of it all was the fact there were no American engineers at the time, and neither was there any excavating machinery.
-With no more than the ingenuity of local surveyors and such simple tools as shovels and https://en.wikipedia.org/wiki/Texas_Eastern_Transmission_Pipeline (accessed June 13, 2019)
+With no more than the ingenuity of local surveyors and such simple tools as shovels and wheelbarrows, these artificial rivers were cut through the most difficult countryside.
+The equally amazing thing is how the canals are still functioning.
+Today we find modern railroads using ancient canal beds for their own track beds.
+Sometimes we drive through a high-walled section of farmland which was first a canal way before it became a highway.
+We might have thought a ditch running parallel to a railroad was for drainage.
+Actually it https://en.wikipedia.org/wiki/Texas_Eastern_Transmission_Pipeline (accessed June 13, 2019)

-81 Wikipedia.
+108 Wikipedia.
 "Texas Eastern Transmission Pipeline' wikipedia.org

-82 A. T. Olmstead, History of the Persian Empire (Chicago: University of Chicago Press, 1948), 50.
+109 A. T. Olmstead, History of the Persian Empire (Chicago: University of Chicago Press, 1948), 50.

-83 Joseph Needham, Science and Civilization in China v.
+110 Joseph Needham, Science and Civilization in China v.
 4, p 3 (Taipei: Caves Books, 1986), 307.